 Therefore, I humbly submit that Friday the 13th, whenever it rolls around, should be considered International Verify Your Backups Day.
 (The United Nations is welcome to make this official.)
-In 2016, we'll be celebrating just in May.
+In 2017, we'll be celebrating in January and October.
 If you’re reading this article on some other day, I’d encourage you to verify your backups right away and then continue with the Friday the 13th schedule.

 Take a few minutes to identify some critical files and see if you can restore them successfully from your backups.
 If a bootable backup is part of your backup strategy, make sure you can actually boot from it.
 (If you don’t have a good backup from which you can restore right now, allow me to recommend Joe Kissell’s “Backing Up Your Mac: A Joe On Tech Guide.”)

 That’s it.
 No costumes are necessary, there’s no obligatory greeting, and you aren’t expected to make a special meal.
 If you feel the need to honor your successful verification, well, a little celebratory imbibing of your favorite beverage is never inappropriate.